 - How many pieces resulted in a sale, or conversion

-However, these days customer acquisition is finding its home in social media, with Facebook and Twitter, in particular, being great resources for outreach.
-Here, you can target customers and keep them informed of great offers or new product lines.
+Customer acquisition has found a similar home in social media, with Facebook and Twitter, in particular, being great resources for outreach.
+You can target customers and keep them informed of great offers or new product lines.
 You can make them feel valued, talk one-on-one with people, and share insights that build the brand.